Registered users can also download a PDF or listen to a podcast of this Pearl.

 Monochorionic/monoamniotic twins have a perinatal mortality risk as high as 80%, mainly due to cord entanglement.
-Although optimal management remains unknown, it has become standard of care to offer inpatient management starting at 24 to 28 weeks gestation.
+Although optimal management remains unknown, standard of care is to offer inpatient management starting at 24 to 28 weeks gestation.
 Patients typically undergo daily fetal surveillance, regular growth assessment, and delivery between 32 to 34 weeks gestation by cesarean.

 In the event of preterm labor, antenatal corticosteroids may be considered as early as 23 weeks of gestation if delivery is anticipated within 7 days and if desired by the patient after discussion of the risks associated with periviable delivery.
 In the event that delivery does not occur after the first course of corticosteroids, a single dose of rescue corticosteroids may be considered if the patient is less than 34 weeks of gestation, at least 7 days have passed since the first course of corticosteroids, and delivery is anticipated within the next 7 days.

-Maternal complications are similar for both monochorionic and dichorionic pregnancies, and are more common than in women with singleton gestations.
+Maternal complications are similar for both monochorionic and dichorionic pregnancies and are more common than in singleton gestations.
 Women with twins are at increased risk of hyperemesis, gestational diabetes, hypertensive disorders including preeclampsia, anemia, cesarean delivery, and postpartum hemorrhage.
 Management of these conditions is the same as with singleton gestations.
 Aspirin is recommended for preeclampsia prevention in all multiple gestations.

 American College of Obstetricians and Gynecologists’ Committee on Practice Bulletins—Obstetrics, Society for Maternal-Fetal Medicine.
 Multifetal Gestations: Twin, Triplet, and Higher-Order Multifetal Pregnancies: ACOG Practice Bulletin, Number 231.
 Obstet Gynecol.
 2021 Jun 1;137(6):e145-e162. doi: 10.1097/AOG.0000000000004397.
 PMID: 34011891.